wikicite/wcite/README.md

 The [Pandoc filter] `pwcite` processes a document to detect citation keys that use Wikidata item identifiers.
-Simply write your documents in Markdown and use [Pandoc citation syntax] to reference publications such as the following:
+Simply write your documents in Markdown and use [Pandoc citation syntax] to reference publications:

     Blah blah [@doe95; @doe99], disputed by @alice07.